czehentner98/Technical-Skills-Resume/README.md

 <span style="font-family:futura; font-size:1.5em;">Skills & Training</span>
 <br/>

 I took the Analyzing and Visualizing Data with Power BI course available on edX.
-PowerBI is a business analytics platform that can import data from many different sources (including Excel, ???, and blank) and give users the ability to create interactive data visualizations, reports, and dashboards.
+PowerBI is a business analytics platform that can import data from many different sources (including Excel, csv files, and databases) and give users the ability to create interactive data visualizations, reports, and dashboards.
 Through my training in PowerBI, I am able to create simple charts and dashboards as well as utilize some of PowerBI's more advanced features such as navigation pane/dashboard customization, customized featured questions, Quick Insights Generator, and specialized PowerBI charts and graphics.
 Here is a list of the courses I completed:

  <ul>
   <li>Managing Data Transformations on the PowerBI Desktop Application</li>